FreskyZ/fine/docs/authentication.md

   it is one time use, any usage will invalidate the authorization code, include error
-- use random hex value token, no need to use jwt to convey user information, application can directly call the user information api to get user information, jwt is designed for stateless, but to implement revoke feature you always need to store which makes stateless feature meaningless
+- use random hex value token, no need to use jwt to convey user information, application can directly call the user information api to get user information, jwt is designed for stateless, but to support revoke, you always need to store which makes stateless design meaningless, also there is a pattern that if a used authorization code is used again, it indicates a compromise in the authentication process and you should revoke the access, this also need to save state, making the jwt concept more meaningless
 - still auto refresh access token at server side, eliminate the requirements to refresh token workflow
 - application's access token is stored in memory and not in localstorage or similar storage, open page will automatically require new access token, this token is stored in server memory not database